ecmwf/open-ecpds/docs/use-cases/data-portal.md

 In these workflows:

-- The **User Data Mover** is the server where the customer connects using FTP, SFTP, SCP, HTTPS or S3 to upload or download a file.
+- The **User Data Mover** is the server where the customer connects using FTP, SFTP, SCP, HTTPS, WebDAV or S3 to upload or download a file.
 - The **Target Data Mover** is the server where the file is stored.

 In a multi-mover setup: